Illicit drug use can affect individuals, families and the broader Australian community. The impacts of illicit drug use are numerous and include:

 Non-fatal overdose

-Data from the 2023 Illicit Drug Reporting System (IDRS) and Ecstasy and related Drugs Reporting System (EDRS) include rates of self-reported overdose.
-In 2023:
+Data from the 2025 Illicit Drug Reporting System (IDRS) and Ecstasy and related Drugs Reporting System (EDRS) include rates of self-reported overdose among people who regularly inject drugs and people who regularly use ecstasy and related stimulants, respectively.
+In 2025:

 Treatment